VPMi

-VPMi is a cloud-based suite of Project Portfolio Management software used by companies to gain visibility into their project portfolio to manage schedules, budgets, scope, alignment with strategies, balanced scorecard, resources and documents.
+VPMi is a cloud-based suite of Project Portfolio Management software.
+It allows management for schedules, budgets, scope, alignment, and contains strategies, balanced scorecards, resources and documents.
 The VPMi suite was created to help prevent miscommunication between business units and IT staff.
-The VPMi suite originally comprised two software tools, VPMi Professional and VPMi Express, however, both of these applications have been merged into a new application simply called VPMi.
+The VPMi suite originally comprised two software tools, VPMi Professional and VPMi Express, later merged into the new application VPMi.
 The application is developed by VCSonline, a company headquartered in Valley Park, just outside St. Louis, Missouri, with an additional office in Kolkata, India.
-VCSonline is mentioned in the 2015 Gartner Magic Quadrant for Cloud-Based IT Project and Portfolio Management Services, Worldwide.

 History

 VCS online was co-founded in 1998 by Nick Matteucci and Jeff Pupillo, two former Ernst & Young project management consultants.
 The first version of VPMi Professional was released in 1998.
-By 2003, the company had grown to 10 employees and a new worth of $1.3 million.
-Version 3.0 introduced "online process maps that show where different projects are located in their life cycles."
+By 2003, the company had grown to 10 employees and a net worth of $1.3 million.
+Version 3.0 introduced "online process maps that show where different projects are located in their life cycles".
 The latest release of VPMi, version 5.1.18686, was released in November, 2014.
 The company currently employs a staff of 20.

 Implementation Options

-Like other web based project management software VPMi can be delivered as both a software, a service (SaaS) model as well as through a local implementation.
-Currently, on every second friday of the month VSConline publishes patches and release updates for VPMi every month.
-Release Notes are made available on the Monday before the update is made available, and the User Guide is updated with new information by the official release date.
+Like other web based project management software, VPMi can be delivered as software as a service (SaaS) or through a local implementation.
+Updates and patches are released by VSConline monthly on each month's second Friday.
+Release Notes are made available on the Monday before the update release.
 These updates contain new features, bug fixes, and any other alterations made to the application.

-VPMi's version number changed from 5.0.x to 5.1.x with the release of the Workplan Gantt Editor in January, 2014.
+The current version 5.1 was released along with the release of the Workplan Gantt Editor in January, 2014.